FEISystems/ca-adpq-prototype/README.md

 You can access the site [here](http://ca-adpq-prototype.eastus2.cloudapp.azure.com).

-Information on how Development Operations were applied to this poject can be found in the [DevOps Readme.md](https://github.com/FEISystems/ca-adpq-prototype/blob/master/devops/DevOps%20Readme.md) and the [Docker Environment Builds.md](https://github.com/FEISystems/ca-adpq-prototype/blob/master/devops/Docker%20Environment%20Builds.md)

 #   1. Narrative Description/Release Notes
 FEi Systems (FEi), a leading Information Technology (IT) services and analysis organization, headquartered in Columbia, MD, is pleased to respond to the California Department of Technology (DoT), Request for Interest (RFI) Number CDT-ADPQ-0117: “Pre-Qualified Vendor Pool for Digital Services-Agile Development” for Prototype A.